fbpx

 International Day of the Midwife: Shortage of Professionals

 Today marks the International Day of the Midwife!
-Congratulation to all midwives!
-Midwives are the best-qualified professionals to monitor pregnancy, childbirth and postpartum care for low-risk births.
+Congratulations to all midwives!
+Midwives are the best-qualified professionals to monitor pregnancy, childbirth, and postpartum care for low-risk births.
 Numerous studies show that having access to a professional midwife improves health outcomes for mother and baby.
 What differentiates a midwife from an ob-gyn/gynaecologist?
 Midwives are specialists in the normality of childbirth, while gynaecologists specialise in the care of pathologies or whenever risks and problems arise.
 As we said, a low-risk, physiological pregnancy…

 Read More Read More